KenKundert/inform/README.rst

 The Messenger class provides the following user accessible methods.
 These methods are available as functions, which act on the current Messenger.

-suppress_output(mute):
-   If the argument is true, all output from the provided messengers is suppressed except for fatal errors.

 done():
    Terminates the program normally (exit status is 0).